project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

   -d 'client_id={client-name}&username={username}&password={password}&grant_type=password'
 </pre>

+**Note:**

+-  The values in the { } braces should be replaced with your environment values, e.g: {dns_name} should be replaced with mydomain.com

+**Create root organization**

-- Create root organization using the following command:
+- Execute the following command to create a root organization:

 <pre>
 curl -X POST